dhncem/itucsdb1616/docs/developer/member3.rst

 POLLS Implementation
 --------------------
 Polls allow people to weigh in on questions posed by other people on this social media website.
 Users can also create their own polls and see the results instantly.
 3 tables are created in order to implement  polls.
-These tables' names are *POLLS*,*CHOICES* and *VOTES*.
+These tables' names are *POLLS* *CHOICES* and *VOTES*.
 POLLS and CHOICES are entities.
 VOTES is an auxiliary table.

 POLLS Table and Operations (2nd ENTITY)